-12.04.1 The Director shall forward a copy of each application to a designated tribal or state law enforcement agency and arrange for that agency to verify in writing the accuracy of the applicant's criminal record.
+- The Director shall forward a copy of each application to a 12.04.1 designated tribal or state law enforcement agency and arrange for that agency to verify in writing the accuracy of the applicant's criminal record.
 The Director shall also contact each reference provided in the application and take other appropriate steps to verify the accuracy of the information presented and prepare a report of findings.
-The The Commission or the Director shall review a person's prior activities, criminal record, if any, and reputation, habits and associations to make a finding concerning eligibility of a key employee or primary management official or other employee for employment in the gaming operation.
-If the Commission or Director determines that employment of the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances dangers of unsuitable. unfair, or illegal practices and methods and activities in the conduct of gaming, the gaming operation shall not employ that person in a key employee or primary management official position.
-For all other gaming employees, the Commission or the Director shall review the findings resulting from the application and either grant or deny the license, if one is required by this Ordinance or advise the Enterprise that the applicant's information has been reviewed and there exists no barrier to employment.
+The Commission or the Director shall review a person's prior activities, criminal record, if any, and reputation, habits and associations to make a finding concerning eligibility of a key employee or primary management official or other employee for employment in the gaming operation.
+If the Commission or Director determines that licensing of the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming, the Commission will not issue a license for that person.
+For all other gaming employees, the Commission or the Director shall review the findings resulting from the application and either grant or deny the license, if one is required by this Ordinance or advise the Authority that the applicant's information has been reviewed and there exists no barrier to employment.
 The applicant shall be notified in writing of the Commission or the Director's decision.
 Should the applicant disagree with a decision made by the Director, the applicant may request a hearing of the Commission to review the decision.
-After the hearing, if the Commission votes to denv a license, it shall include within this notification the specific reasons for its decision.

-12.04.2 All applications, background checks and Commission or Director decisions shall be retained in the Commission files for a period of at least five (5) years.

-12.05 Reports to NIGC; Processing of Applications for Key Employees or Primary Management Officials.
+After the hearing, if the Commission votes to deny a license, it shall include within this notification the specific reasons for its decision. - 12.04.2 All applications, background checks and Commission or Director decisions shall be retained in the Commission files for a period of at least three (3) years from date of termination or after the denial of a license. - 12.05 Reports to NIGC; Processing of Applications for Key Employees or Primary Management Officials.

-- 12.05.1 At the time a primary management official or key employee is employed by a licensed gaming operation, the Director shall forward to the NIGC a completed application for employment containing the information required in this Title and conduct the background investigation required in this Ordinance. - 12.05.2 Before issuing a license to a primary management official or key employee, and in no event more than sixty (60) days after a primary management official or a key employee begins work or of the effective date of this Ordinance, the Director shall forward to NIGC an investigative report on the background investigation for that primary management official or key employee, together with a copy of the determination on eligibility for licensing.
-The investigative report shall include the following:
+- 12.05.1 At the time a primary management official or key employee is employed by a licensed gaming operation, the Director shall forward to the NIGC a completed application for a license containing the information required in this Title and conduct the background investigation required in this Ordinance. - 12.05.2 Before issuing a license to a primary management official or key employee, and in no event more than sixty (60) days after a primary management official or a key employee begins work or of the effective date of this Ordinance, the Director shall forward to NIGC an investigative report on the background investigation for that primary management official or key employee, together with a copy of the determination on eligibility for licensing.
+The investigative report shall include the following: - (A) steps taken in conducting a background investigation; - (B) results obtained; - (C) conclusions reached; and - (D) the bases for those conclusions.